Fossilized skull of

 of theropod dinosaur, perhaps Tarbosaurus

-bataar, most famous dinosaur of Mongolia, shown on the first stamp
+bataar, most famous dinosaur of Mongolia, shown on the

 in the second row.
 Only few Dinosaur species were known at